Reviews You Can Rely On

 Heavy

-For an effective pressure washer without the gasoline and fumes, check out the Sun Joe SPX3500.
-With this electric model, you won't have to worry about gas cans, choke levers, or pull cords.
-You'll also save money on gas in the long term and have the option of charging your washer with renewable electricity.
-This model provides powerful cleaning abilities for an electric machine.
-It also features handy storage slots for five included nozzles, hooks to hold the power cord and hose, and hard plastic wheels that roll easily over grass and pavement.
+We also love the Sun Joe's handy storage slots for its five included nozzles, hooks to hold the power cord and hose, and hard plastic wheels that roll easily over grass and pavement.
 One of our favorite aspects of the Sun Joe is how quiet it is.
 If you're looking for a powerful pressure washer that won't annoy your neighbors, this is the one.

 Like all other contenders, the SPX3500 isn't flawless.
-If your project requires raw power, electric models have a more challenging time competing with the pressure produced by a gas-powered washer like the Westinghouse WPX3200.
+If your project requires raw power, our tests proved that electric models have a more challenging time competing with the pressure produced by a gas-powered washer like the Westinghouse WPX3200.
 It's also rather bulky compared to the other electric models we tested.
 Even so, the Sun Joe SPX3500 is a terrific pick for those who want an electric pressure washer with the best possible performance.

 Read more: Sun Joe SPX3500 review